s14321k/Interview-Qusions-markdowns/SpringBoot.md

     - @Query - To write custom quries
     - @Modifing
     - @EntityGraph - ![img.png](images/AnnotationEntityGraph.png)
+    - Projection - Creating interface to write particular queries in custom we can use projection.
  - @RequestMapping -
    - @GetMapping -
    - @PutMapping -